vrandall66/front-end-submissions-public/1705/mod-3/personal-project/lynam-schaedel/lynam-schaedel.md

  - build out front-end so that user can take a test.
  - start testing the front-end
  - look into testing backend

+ ### Checkin 3

+ - started testing front-end
+ - looked at backend testing examples
+ - results table is built in postgres
+ - login with users already created works (with database)
+ - display assessment
+ - display personalities
+ - currently storing user's assessment progress in traitify

+ ### things to do

+ - add functionality to store the user's assessment id in results table in postgres
+ - add multiple assessments
+ - add results display
+ - handle unfinished assessments when user returns to page
+ - handle user must be logged in to take an assessment (redirect)
+ - finish personalities display (animations)
+ - add backend testing